Fast Bayesian Functional Principal Components Analysis: Simulation results

 This disparity in coverage extends to the scores at both levels, $\xi_{ik}$ and $\zeta_{ijk}$, as can be observed in Figure~\ref{fig:MFPCA_Score_COV}.
 We estimate score coverage in the same fashion illustrated in Section~\ref{sec:simulation}.
 For each simulated dataset $b \leq B$, we calculate the 95\% credible intervals for each individual $\xi_{ik}^b, \zeta_{ijk}^b$ from the posterior samples.
 We then estimate the coverage probability by aggregating the coverage indicators by the corresponding eigenfunction.
 Figure~\ref{fig:MFPCA_Score_COV} visualizes the kernel smooths of the corresponding vectors of coverage, complete with distribution mean (solid horizontal lines) and nominal level (dashed horizontal lines).
-As was the case for the functional components presented in Figure~\ref{fig:MFPCA_Func_COV}, nominal coverage of the scores is uniquely achieved by FAST.
-GFSR, on the other hand, achieves mean coverages between $\approx 0.15$ and $\approx 0.6$.
+As was the case for the functional components presented in Figure~\ref{fig:MFPCA_FPC_COV}, nominal coverage of the scores is uniquely achieved by FAST.
+GFSR achieves lower mean coverages, particularly for the FPCs $\phi_1(t)$ at each level.